 Prior to joining UTSC, Bill worked at several major financial institutions in Toronto and Hong Kong, with expertise in portfolio modelling, trade management and securities brokerage.
 Bill holds several professional designations including, CFA, FRM and CAIA.
-He holds an Honours Bachelor of Science from the University of Toronto (Victoria College).
+He holds a Master's degree in Management Analytics from Queen's University and an Honours Bachelor of Science from the University of Toronto (Victoria College).

 Prof. Bill McConkey

 In addition to teaching courses in Product Management, Entrepreneurship and Consumer Behaviour, Bill supervises students who wish to pursue entrepreneurial opportunities.
 Bill is involved in several student organizations, including MCC (Management Consulting Club) TMG (The Marketing Group) and the LIVE conference.
 Bill sits on the Board of Advisors and Board of Directors of a number of Canadian companies.